siderolabs/talos/website/content/v1.8/talos-guides/upgrading-talos.md

 ## After Upgrade to {{% release %}}

 There are no specific actions to be taken after an upgrade.

+> Note: If you are downgrading from Talos 1.8 to 1.7 while using custom `EPHEMERAL` configuration, it might have unpredictable results.

 ## `talosctl upgrade`